gm3dmo/gm3dmo/avoid-getting-rate-limited.md

-## Understand the rate limit headers
+## Understand the rate limit headers returned by GitHub

 GitHub's API layer serves astounding numbers of requests per day.
 To do this and keep a free offering for everybody using GitHub we rely on the [rate-limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
 Github's API has a generous free offering of 5k requests per hour for authenticated users and even unauthenticated users can interact with the API at a rate of 60 requests per hour.